 A refreshing peel uses relatively gentle acids to exfoliate the very top layer of your skin.
 It is not painful and very few people report even moderate discomfort.

 Afterward, your skin might be a little red and itchy, and you’ll need to wear sunscreen every day for the next few weeks, but other than that there should be few to no side effects.
 However, it’s also the least effective of all the types of chemical peels.
 You will probably notice a reduced number of blackheads and whiteheads, and your skin tone may become more even.

 The Medium Peel

 A medium peel exfoliates beyond the top layer of the skin and provides more obvious results, It is still considered to be essentially painless.
-Harsher chemicals are used for a longer period of time, so if you have dry 🌵 or sensitive skin, we recommend checking with your dermatologist that this procedure is right for you.
+Harsher chemicals are used for a longer period of time, so if you have dry or sensitive skin, we recommend checking with your dermatologist that this acne treatment is the best for you.

 Even if you have tough or oily skin, this procedure often requires a longer recovery time than a refreshing peel.
 Your skin will likely be slightly swollen, and blisters may form.
 Like with a refreshing peel, you should wear sunscreen every day until your skin has healed fully, but you will also likely have to do a few other things, like take certain medications or apply special medicated lotion.

 A deep peel is a bit of a misnomer because it makes it seem like it’s just a bit more extreme than a refreshing or medium peel.
 In reality, though, it is a serious procedure that requires sedation and a week of recovery at home.

 Deep peels use carbolic acid, an intense acid that exfoliates the top two layers of skin completely, resulting in severe crusting, swelling, and blistering for several days.
 Recovery may take several weeks and include medications and medicated lotions.
 Unlike the other peels, this one is reported to be moderately uncomfortable to mildly painful.